nxrighthere/ENet-CSharp/README.md

 `PacketFlags.Unsequenced` a packet will not be sequenced with other packets and may be delivered out of order.
 This flag makes delivery unreliable.

 `PacketFlags.NoAllocate` a packet will not allocate data, and the user must supply it instead.
-Packet lifetime should be tracked using the appropriate callback.
+Packet lifetime should be tracked using the `PacketFreeCallback` callback.

 `PacketFlags.UnreliableFragmented` a packet will be unreliably fragmented if it exceeds the MTU.
 By default, unreliable packets that exceed the MTU are fragmented and transmitted reliably.
 This flag should be used to explicitly indicate packets that should remain unreliable.